Master in Management

 Master in Management (MiM), Plan B Non-Thesis option only.

-The Management (MGMT) program (MiM degree) is a 30-credit program designed to develop leadership skills related to the management and development of human capital, organizational development and change management practices that generate positive organizational results. organizations.
+The Master in Management (MGMT-MiM) degree is a 30-credit program offered fully online.
+The program is designed to develop leadership skills related to the management and development of human capital, organizational development and change management practices that generate positive organizational results.
 Its curriculum reflects a forward‐looking view of human capital as equal to financial and physical capital in enhancing the competitiveness of any organization.
 The master in management program is accredited by the Association for the Advancement of Collegiate Schools of Business (AACSB-International) and reflects the high standards and expectations of that accreditation.

 Prerequisite for Admission

 Applicants to leadership studies must hold a baccalaureate degree, or its academic equivalent, from an accredited college or university.
 The undergraduate background must be appropriate to the chosen course of study.
 Generally, applicants should have a minimum cumulative grade point average of 3.000 (on a scale of 4.000) in their undergraduate course work.
 Minimally two years of work experience is preferred.

 Applicants must submit, directly to the Graduate School of Management:

 - A completed online application form and $50 fee

 - Official transcripts from all current and previous colleges except Marquette